vivek3030/test/README.md

 <h3 align="left">keep in mind while running this project</h3>
 <p align="left">
-<h5 First check your minikube is running or not by using
+ First check your minikube is running or not by using
-    $minikube status>
+    $minikube status
 </p>